Dimple-Choudhary/Dimple-Choudhary-MLH-Challenge-/README.md

 # MLH-Challenge
-This is a repos is for MLH challenge
+This repos is for Create a GitHub Profile Readme challenge by MLH